dscer/DS5111_Database_Design/README.md

 ### 5) (1 PT) Is there anything to normalize in the database, and if so, how will you normalize it?
 Recall the desire to eliminate redundancy.

+- **1st order normalization:**
+-   In the "Instructor" and "Course" tables, each column contains atomic values, such as _instructor_id, first_name, last_name, _mnemonic, course_name, etc.
+-   All entries in each column are of the same data type, such as integers for IDs, strings for names, and so on.

+- 2nd order normalization:
+- 3rd order normalization:

 ### 6) (1 PT) Are there indexes that you should build?
 Explain your reasoning.

 ### 7) (2 PTS) Are there constraints to enforce?
 Explain your answer and strategy.